About This Species

 It easily out-competes native vegetation forming monocultures and reducing natural biodiversity.
 Each Bur chervil is designated as a Provincial Noxious Weed by the BC Weed Control Act, as well as a Management species by the BC Provincial Priority Invasive Species List.

 How to Identify

-Bur chervil ranges in height from 1 -2 m tall.
-Clusters of 3-7 small white flowers sit atop 2 cm long stalks.
-Leaves are fern-like, triangular, and hairy.
+Flowers are small and white, in clusters of 3-7 atop 2 cm long stalks.
 The seeds are approximately 4 mm long with distinctly hooked prickles.

 Use the app